 Mallinath Fair is mainly a big cattle fair near the shrine of a local hero, Rawal Mallinath.
 It is the biggest cattle fairs of Rajasthan which held every year.

 Mallinath Fair is held near Tilwara village in Barmer District from Chaitra Budi Ekadashi to Chaitra Sudi Ekadashi which falls in March-April.

-In this fortnight fair many highly popular breeds of cows, camels, sheep, goats and horses attract people not only from Rajasthan but also from nearby states like Gujarat and Madhya Pradesh.
+In this fortnight fair many highly popular breeds of cows, camels, sheep, goats, and horses attract people not only from Rajasthan but also from nearby states like Gujarat and Madhya Pradesh.

-According to the legends, it is believed that this fair was started when the transactions between the admirers of Rawal Mallinath, gathered in Tilwara, riding on well bred animals to meet him.
+According to the legends, it is believed that this fair was started when the transactions between the admirers of Rawal Mallinath, gathered in Tilwara, riding on well-bred animals to meet him.

-On the Mallinath ji shrine people offers ‘batashas’ and ‘laddoos’.
+On the Mallinath Ji shrine, people offer ‘batashas’ and ‘laddoos’.
 People pray and believe that their wishes would be granted.
-People offers miniature horses as a token of thanks when their wishes are fulfilled.
+People offer miniature horses as a token of thanks when their wishes are fulfilled.

 Mallinath fair starts by hoisting of the flag of Rawal Mallinathji, accompanied by songs describing his greatness.
-Among the main features of the Mallinath fair is the races of the Bullocks, camels, and horses.
+Among the main features of the Mallinath fair are the races of the Bullocks, camels, and horses.